 Warnings are also available through TV and Radio broadcasts, the Bureau's

-http://www.bom.gov.au" onclick="window.open(this.href);return false; or call 1300 659 219.
+website at http://www.bom.gov.au" onclick="window.open(this.href);return false; or call 1300 659 219.
 The Bureau and Emergency

 Management Queensland would appreciate warnings being broadcast regularly.